3-year Bachelor’s Degree in History

 An introduction to geopolitics, political science and/or archeology provides basic knowledge in the grammar of civilizations, particularly useful for future teachers confronted with cultural diversity in the classroom, but also for civil servants, librarians, managers or consultants in companies or international institutions.

 Applicants must have a high school graduation diploma, baccalaureate or an equivalent foreign diploma.
-International students must have the level B2 in French.
+International students must have the level B2 in French on the European scale.

 Ancient History, Medieval History, Modern History, Contemporary History, Geography, Geopolitics, Political Science, Archeology, Epistemology, Paleography, a modern language etc.